skip to Main Content

 Inter Vivos Gifts: An Estate Planning Tool

 When reading about gift-giving in the context of estate law, you’ve probably come across the term inter vivos several times.
-An inter vivos gift is property that was transferred while the gift-giver was living.
-The opposite of an inter vivos gift is known as a testamentary transfer – a gift given after the gift-giver has passed away.
-A testamentary transfer would typically be something named in a will.
+An inter vivos gift is property that the gift-giver transfers while they’re living.
+The opposite of an inter vivos gift, a testamentary transfer, is a gift given after the gift-giver has passed away.
+Typically, these transfers are made through instructions in someone’s will.
 While people traditionally think only of testamentary gifts when they’re estate planning, both types of gifts play an important role in an effective estate plan.

 Legally Binding Gifts